 Technology has improved life for many Americans; about half of American’s adults said they can’t imagine life without their smartphones.
-At the same time, plentiful studies have described consequences of technology use, including negative impacts on physical and mental health.
+At the same time, plentiful studies have described the consequences of technology use, including negative impacts on physical and mental health.

 The American Psychological Association’s Stress in America survey has examined how stress affects American adults’ health and also how technology and social media have a link to stress, relationships and overall health and well-being: